delahee/haxe.opt/inline_function_new.md

-Status : Ok for cpp and swf, discussion with Haxe Foundation about how to proceed for js.

 Abstract :

-For small objects, without static analyzer the compiler can actually optimize whole classes instances so that they get inlined into local variables.
+For small objects, without static analyzer the compiler can actually optimize whole classes instances so that they get inlined into local variables ( event faster than struct on cpp ).

 Requirements :
 - target cpp